 - cilia, fine, hair-like structures which wave continuously and move such things as waste in the respiratory system or egg cells in fallopian tubes.

-Microtubules form the centrioles which play an essential role in chromosome splitting during reproduction (explained later in this chapter).
+Microtubules form the centrioles, the principal part of centrosomes, which play an essential role in chromosome splitting during reproduction (explained later in this chapter).

 Microfilaments are made of actin.
 They are thinner than microtubules and form chains responsible for muscle contraction with the cooperation of myosins.
 (See the section on muscles.)

-Microtubules and microfilaments are like cables and work with motor proteins which pull themselves along the cable, as in muscular contraction.
-(See the section on muscles in chapter 8.)
-A family of motor proteins, kinesins, attach to vesicles carrying, for instance, RNA and pull themselves along the microtubules similarly to the way myosin crawls along actin in muscle cells.
+Microtubules and microfilaments are like cables and work with motor proteins which pull themselves along the cable.
+A family of motor proteins, kinesins, attach to vesicles carrying, for instance, RNA and crawl along the microtubules similarly to the way myosin crawls along actin in muscle cells.

 Since motor proteins move themselves along the support structure of the cell, they are probably evolved forms of the cytoskeleton of bacteria.[ref]This was only observed in the mid-1990s.
 Lane (2009), 167.[/ref] Bacteria can be motile in their way too, since they change by adding on elements at one end and leaving them off at the other, effectively moving and generating force.
 The evolution of motility was an essential step in the spread of plants and – especially – animals some 250-or-more million years ago.